Department of Social & Behavioral Science: Philosophy

 - III.
 Number of Instructional Minutes

 - VI.
 Catalog Course Description

 - A critical examination of the foundations of ethical theory; contributions of eminent philosophers of ethics are evaluated.
 The source material used consists of analytic studies from great religious thinkers and philosophers.
 Students learn to begin to formulate an intellectual basis for their own ethical behavior.

 - VII.
 Required Course Content and Direction

-- To survey the evolution of ethical thought, as part of a general philosophical inquiry, as organized into the various recognized ethical traditions, and as these traditions are related to one another, both intellectually and historically.
+- survey the evolution of ethical thought, as part of a general philosophical inquiry, as organized into the various recognized ethical traditions, and as these traditions are related to one another, both intellectually and historically; and

-- To make critical evaluations of a series of contemporary moral issues based upon an experiential and argumental approach.
+- make critical evaluations of a series of contemporary moral issues based upon an experiential and argumentative approach.